jxsvoboda/sycek/README.md

 ### Integer arithmetic checking in constant expressions

 In C unsigned types silently wrap around on overflow.
-Signed integer types can hava different behavier on overflow depending on implementation.
+Signed integer types can have different behavior on overflow depending on implementation.
 Signed integers can be either two's complement, one's complement or sign-magnitude.
 If they are not two's complement, the implementation should signal overflow.